sross444/fa20-cs498it-lab1/README.md

 project1_ADAS.py    -  this is the python3 script that is executed on the ADAS unit

 project1_headUnit.py  -- this is the python script used on the headunit to connect and display the image detections.

+----- 10/20 ----
+For convenience, added my PDF report (also turned in yesterday on coursera), and a zoomed in topology for easier reading.  (was already in pdf)